cdeil/prefect-tutorial/README.md

 * Prefect is a Python workflow orchestration system.
 That's very vague.
 This tutorial should give you a better understanding of what Prefect actually does.
 * Tag-line from https://www.prefect.io/: "Orchestrate the
 modern data stack.
 The easiest way to build, run, and monitor data pipelines at scale."
 * [Prefect](https://en.wikipedia.org/wiki/Prefect) is a title similar to manager.
-There's also [Ford Prefect](https://en.wikipedia.org/wiki/Ford_Prefect_(character)) from hitchhikers guide to the Galaxy, which seems to be a favourite book of the Prefect team, e.g. they have written a Prefect workflow called Marvin that runs their standups, named after Marvin the Paranoid Android (see [blog post](https://medium.com/the-prefect-blog/prefect-runs-on-prefect-3e6df553c3a4)).
+There's also [Ford Prefect](https://en.wikipedia.org/wiki/Ford_Prefect_(character)) from hitchhikers guide to the Galaxy, which seems to be a favourite book of the Prefect team.
+For example Marvin the Paranoid Android appears (see [blog post](https://medium.com/the-prefect-blog/prefect-runs-on-prefect-3e6df553c3a4)).
 * Prefect core - open source Python package, `prefect` cli, UI, server
   * [prefect](https://github.com/PrefectHQ/prefect) - Python package.
 Currently version 0.15, release 1.0 coming soon
   * [server](https://github.com/PrefectHQ/server) - Prefect API and backend